Skip to main content

 Mobility

-Mobility is essential for connecting people and sustaining economies.
-For a transformative shift in the transport sector, reducing motorised transportation, promoting clean modes, and decarbonising remaining transport are key.
+Mobility connects people and sustains economies.
+For a transformative shift, reducing motorised transport, promoting clean modes, and decarbonising remaining transport are essential.

 Industry